-Robert Entenmann is a native of Seattle and a graduate of the University of Washington (B.A., Far Eastern Studies, 1971).
+Robert Entenmann, a native of Seattle, is a graduate of the University of Washington (B.A., Far Eastern Studies, 1971, Phi Beta Kappa).
 He earned an M.A. in East Asian Studies at Stanford in 1973 and a Ph.D. in History and East Asian Languages at Harvard in 1982.
-He first visited China in 1972, shortly after relations between the United States and China began to open.
-In 1975-76 he studied at the Inter-University Center for Chinese Language Studies in Taiwan, where he also acted for a couple of days as an extra in a long-forgotten martial arts feature film.
+He first visited China as a member of a delegation of the Committee of Concerned Asian Scholars in 1972, shortly after relations between the United States and China began to open.
+In 1975-76 he studied Chinese and Japanese at the Inter-University Center for Chinese Language Studies in Taiwan, where he also acted for a couple of days as an extra in a long-forgotten martial arts feature film.
 In 1980, he married Sarah Johnson, a graduate of Carleton College.

-Entenmann has served terms as department chair of both History and Asian Studies.
+Entenmann has served as department chair of both History and Asian Studies and is currently the director of the Asian Conversations program.
 In 1995 he was field supervisor of St. Olaf's Term in Asia and in May, 1997, he was a visiting scholar at Sichuan University on a grant from the American Philosophical Society.
 He has served on the board of directors of the Association for Asian Studies and was Benedict Distinguished Visiting Professor at Carleton College in 2002-2003.
 In 2007 he gave the fall Mellby Lecture at St. Olaf College on "The Life and Times of Andreas Ly [李安德 1693-1774], Chinese Catholic Priest."
 Entenmann served as president of the Midwest Conference on Asian Affairs in 2008-2009.

 He and Sarah have two children - Leah, Carleton '06, and David, St. Olaf '11.